dturvene/ring-buffer/README.md

 * when all buffers are filled the oldest are overwritten with incoming data, this allows recent data to be captured while discarding possibly stale data
 * simple to understand and maintain, portable to resource limited environments
-* mutual exclusion for critical sections
+* mutual exclusion for concurrent data structure updates
-* mutual exclusion must be non-blocking (e.g. mutex or barrier causing re-schedule) for driver applicability,
+* mutual exclusion must not cause a task/thread reschedule, disqualifying a mutex or semaphore
 * written in `C` for Linux kernel driver work

 Research